 Running bleeding edge open source scientific codes.

 Many open source codes are very difficult to build, and often are using the most bleeding edge operating systems, libraries, compilers and such that may not be available to you on your on-premise system, or could be incompatible for various reasons.
+This is very true of machine learning libraries, some of which are pre-packaged as containers and are under rpaid change,

 Users and their IT administrators are faced with a difficult issue of wanting to run the latest bleeding edge of a package that requires a new or different operating system and software, but not wanting to face the risk of upgrading a perfectly good working system.